blakejakopovic/nostr_delete/README.md

 ## Usage

-You can also access the hosted version online at [Event Deletion](https://nostr-delete.vercel.app).
+You can also access the hosted version online at [https://nostr-delete.vercel.app](https://nostr-delete.vercel.app).
 It's 100% client side, so it's all client side javascript without server processing.

 To run locally (or develop), you can follow the steps below.